 Policy templates for schools

-A downloadable policy template for Victorian government schools on personal property in the school is available on the School Policy Templates Portal at Personal (staff login required).
+A downloadable policy template for Victorian government schools on personal property in the school is available on the School Policy Templates Portal at (staff login required).
 Schools can modify the template to suit their local circumstances

 A downloadable policy template for Victorian government schools on insurance is also available to schools on the School Policy Templates Portal at (staff login required).
 Schools can modify the template to suit their local circumstances.